gepid-upf/myb_wearable/README.md

 ## Next Steps

-Add the GATT Bluetooth functionality to send the data stored in the SPIFFS to the MYB app.
+Adjust the bluetooth data array to be sent to the mobile app.
+Develop PCB and project design for the prototype.
+Testing and validation.

 ## License